sarundel/Eminences/README.md

-# Summit_Snapping
+# Eminences
-Code for snapping GNIS summits to highest point.
+Code for several projects to work with eminences, including summit snapping, core generation and spot heights calculation.